abraham/mastodon-dart/packages/mastodon/doc/ListsApi.md

 Remove accounts from list

 Remove accounts from the given list.
+Version history:  2.1.0 - added

 ### Example
 ```dart